Grihladin/CCC_CF_2024/README.md

-# CCC CAMPUS FOUNDERS DAIMLER's TRUCK CHALLENGE
+🚀 CCC CAMPUS FOUNDERS: DAIMLER TRUCK CHALLENGE
+A smart course recommendation platform to match users with their perfect learning opportunities!

+🌟 Overview
-This project is a web application designed to assist users in finding the most relevant courses tailored to their specific problems and learning goals.
-The application utilizes Coursera.csv as demonstration data and is built with the Flask web framework.
+This project is a web application designed to help users find the best courses tailored to their specific problems and learning goals.
+By leveraging state-of-the-art technologies, it simplifies the process of course discovery and empowers users to achieve their educational ambitions.

-Key features include:
+🔧 Features
+Advanced Course Matching

-Integration with the mxbai-embed-large:latest embedding model to deliver highly relevant course recommendations.
+Powered by the mxbai-embed-large:latest embedding model to provide precise and relevant course recommendations based on user input.

+Summarized Insights
-Use of the Llama 3.1 model to generate concise summaries of suggested courses and provide personalized recommendations.
+Integrated with Llama 3.1, the app generates concise summaries of recommended courses and offers personalized suggestions to guide users in their learning journey.

-This innovative solution aims to simplify course discovery and enhance learning outcomes.
+Real Data Integration
+Uses Coursera.csv as demonstration data to showcase real-world course options.

+🛠️ Tech Stack
+Framework: Flask – lightweight and flexible web framework for Python.
+Embedding Model: mxbai-embed-large – for course similarity analysis.
+Summarization Model: Llama 3.1 – for generating tailored course summaries and recommendations.

 ## Requirements